falkr/iik-edu/pages/external-TTM4502.md

 :warning:
-**Important dates (Autumn 2023):**
+**Important dates (Autumn 2024):**
-- Nov 15: Deadline for students to submit their reports
+- Nov 8: Deadline for students to submit their reports
-- Dec 6: Presentation day (09:15-15:00)
+- Dec 10: Presentation day (09:15-15:00)
-- Jan 6: Deadline for external evaluators to submit the evaluation and feeback forms to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no)
+- Jan 7: Deadline for external evaluators to submit the evaluation and feeback forms to the [department's administration](mailto:mona.nordaune@ntnu.no,laurent.paquereau@ntnu.no)
-- Jan 31: Deadline for students whose original report was graded "not passed" to submit a revised version of their report or for students that did not submit a report
+- Jan 27: Deadline for students whose original report was graded "not passed" to submit a revised version of their report or for students that did not submit a report
-- Feb 14: Deadline for external evaluators to submit a final evaluation and feeback form for the reports that were (re-)submitted on Jan 31 to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no)
+- Feb 12: Deadline for external evaluators to submit a final evaluation and feeback form for the reports that were (re-)submitted on Jan 27 to the [department's administration](mailto:mona.nordaune@ntnu.no,laurent.paquereau@ntnu.no)

 :report:
 **Summary of the tasks:**
 * Read through the reports during the 3 weeks preceding the presentation day.
 * Be present on campus on the presentation day and chair the sessions where the students whose reports you have read present their pre-project.
-* For each pre-project, fill in an evaluation and feedback form together with the main supervisor and submit the form evaluation and feedback forms to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no).
+* For each pre-project, fill in an evaluation and feedback form together with the main supervisor and submit the form evaluation and feedback forms to the [department's administration](mailto:mona.nordaune@ntnu.no,laurent.paquereau@ntnu.no).

 ## About the course